Parallels/prl-devops-service/docs/catalog.md

 The Catalog Manifest is a service that is written in Go and it is a very light height service that can be deployed in a container or on a virtual machine.
-It uses rest api to execute the necessary steps.
+It uses rest API to execute the necessary steps.
 It also has RBAC (Role Based Access Control) to allow for a secure way of distributing virtual machines.
 We also use the concept of **Taint** and **Revoke** to allow for a secure way of distributing virtual machines.